-For most people the test is simple and very safe.
+For most people the test is simple and safe.
 The endoscopy team will do everything they can to keep you as comfortable and safe as possible.
-However, a gastroscopy is an invasive procedure and complications can occur.
+However, a trans-nasal endoscopy is an invasive procedure and complications can occur.

-The risks and side effects to be aware of, and consider before your procedure are:
+The common risks and side effects to be aware of and consider before your procedure are: